 Instead of using pastry dough as the base of this tart, we stacked sheets of phyllo to create a crisp crust that is still sturdy enough to support a nut-and-fruit topping.
+For a different flavor profile, use skinned toasted hazelnuts in place of almonds, and apples instead of pears.

 - Total Time: